Alexander Macfarlane: Space analysis

 Later he conformed to the notation exp(A α) used by Euler and Sophus Lie.
 The expression $\alpha ^{\pi/2}$ is meant to emphasize that α is a right versor, where π/2 is the measure of a right angle in radians.
 The π/2 in the exponent is, in fact, superfluous.

-Papers three and four are "Fundamental Theorems of Analysis Generalized for Space" and "On the definition of the Trigonometric Functions", which he had presented the previous year in Chicago at the Congress of Mathematicians held in connection with the World's Columbian Exhibition.
-He follows George Salmon in exhibiting the hyperbolic angle, argument of hyperbolic functions.
+Paper three is "Fundamental Theorems of Analysis Generalized for Space".
+At the 1893 mathematical congress Macfarlane read his paper "On the definition of the trigonometric functions" where he proposed that the radian be defined as a ratio of areas rather than of lengths: "the true analytical argument for the circular ratios is not the ratio of the arc to the radius, but the ratio of twice the area of a sector to the square on the radius."
+The paper was withdrawn from the published proceedings of mathematical congress (acknowledged at page 167), and privately published in his Papers on Space Analysis (1894).
+Macfarlane reached this idea or ratios of areas while considering the basis for hyperbolic angle which is analogously defined.

 The fifth paper is "Elliptic and Hyperbolic Analysis" which considers the spherical law of cosines as the fundamental theorem of the sphere, and proceeds to analogues for the ellipsoid of revolution, general ellipsoid, and equilateral hyperboloids of one and two sheets, where he provides the hyperbolic law of cosines.

 In 1900 Alexander published "Hyperbolic Quaternions" with the Royal Society in Edinburgh, and included a sheet of nine figures, two of which display conjugate hyperbolas.
 Having been stung in the Great Vector Debate over the non-associativity of his Algebra of Physics, he restored associativity by reverting to biquaternions, an algebra used by students of Hamilton since 1853.